 ENG 3325.
 Russian Literature in Translation.
 An examination of major 19th and 20th century works of Russian literature, in translation, from three points of view: their literary value (use of language, style, characterization, theme, structure, techniques); their relation to and influence on European literature; and their illumination of Russian culture and history.
 (MULT) (WI).

 ENG 3326.
 American Drama on Film.
 Masterpieces of American drama and the films which have been made from them.

 ENG 3327.
 Types of World Drama in English.
 Examples of world drama and film adaptations from Aeschylus to Ibsen.
-(MC) (WI).
+(MULT) (WI).

 ENG 3328.
 Types of World Drama in English (Modern).
 Significant examples of world drama in English from Ibsen to O’Neill, Williams, and Miller.
 (MC) (WI).

 ENG 3329.
 Mythology.
 Study of myths in ancient cultures, mythic patterns in modern literature, and Hollywood as mythmaker.
 Repeatable once, in special situations, when topic varies.
 (WI).